 Blades – I’ve had good luck with this set.
 Check the current price here.

-Mask – These masks are great because they are easier to breath through and, therefore, not as hot.
+Mask – These masks are great because they are easier to breathe through and, therefore, not as hot.

-Safety Glasses – Here is what I use but you can get the anywhere.
+Safety Glasses – Here is what I use but you can get them anywhere.

 How To Use a Black and Decker Jigsaw